xianwill/spark-boilerplate/README.md

 ## Testing

-Like I said, I like to run watch mode with `~test` -- but, I don't like to wait for the spark context to reinitialize with every test.
-So, this project is configured with a separate test command for tests that depend on the spark context.
+Like I said, I like to run watch mode with `~test` -- but, I don't like to wait for the spark session to reinitialize with every test.
+So, this project is configured with a separate test command for tests that depend on the spark session.

 Name your integration specs with the suffix `IntegrationSpec`.
 Then, in an sbt console, run them with: